yonglinma18/IS477---Course-Project/data/README.md

 - Verified that no rows contained blank or malformed FIPS values

 ### 7. Cleaned obesity rate values
-Faceted Obesity_Rate using Text Facet to inspect value distribution Verified that all values were:
+Faceted `Obesity_Rate` using a Text Facet to inspect value distribution.
+Verified that all values were:
 - numeric
 - within a reasonable range (0–100)
 - non-blank
-- No invalid codes were present
+- no invalid codes were present

 ### 8. Exported cleaned dataset
 Saved as: `data/processed/cdc_cleaned.csv`